faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-are-we-losing-our-voice-to-ai.md

 ---
 layout: post
-title: "Why we're losing our voice writing with AI Assistance"
+title: "Are We Losing Our Voice to AI?"
 subtitle: "Here is one mistake we all tend to make as new writers.
 We use AI tools to replace our own precious voice."
 date: 2025-07-03 18:00:00 +0300
 categories: [Writing, AI Assistance]
 tags: [writing, ai assistance, voice]
-image: /images/writing-with-ai-assistance.jpg
+image: /images/are-we-losing-our-voice-to-ai.jpg
 photo_credit: >
   Photo by <a href="https://unsplash.com/@sigmund?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash" target="_blank" rel="noopener">Sigmund</a> on <a href="https://unsplash.com/photos/black-framed-eyeglasses-on-top-of-white-printing-paper-HsTnjCVQ798?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash" target="_blank" rel="noopener">Unsplash</a>